hao203/rmarkdown-YAML/readme.md

 other formats are also transformed from them.
-From the figure below, we clearly see the difference for generating html and pdf. .md files can be directly converted to html, but md -&gt; pdf is time-consuming and depends on tex.
-So the options for these two formats are not alwasys compatible.
+From the figure below, we clearly see the difference for generating html and pdf. .md files can be directly converted to html, but md -&gt; pdf is time-consuming and depends on tex(R Markdown documents are converted to PDF by first converting to a TeX file and then calling the LaTeX engine to convert to PDF. ).
+So the options for these two formats are not always compatible.

 ![source:<https://yongfu.name/2019-fju-rmd-talk/slide/#1>](images/htmlvpdf.png)

 ## html

-If code blocks in the output document are potentially distracting to readers, you may choose to fold/show them initially.
-Readers can then choose to display them by clicking the fold buttons:
+html full YAML example:

     ---
     output: